 Ginny’s Capstone Project was to update parish communications by integration of Web 2.0 technology.
 The parish website, Constant Contact and Facebook were some of her targeted areas.

 Hidden Treasures of Nombre de Dios Mission and Our Lady of La Leche Chapel, St. Augustine, Florida by Barbara Eretto, 2012

 Barbara employed QR coding with confirmation students, sending them on a high tech scavenger hunt for Catholic historical places in her diocese.

 Digital Storytelling Project: We Are All Pilgrims on a Journey by Sue Sharlow, 2012

-Sue used images and Windows Live Moviemaker to create a digital story of her pilgrimage to El Camino de Santiago do Campostela in Spain, and shared it with the youth in her Faith Formation program.
+Sue used images and Windows Live Moviemaker to create a digital story of her pilgrimage to El Camino de Santiago do Campostela in Spain, and shared it with others in her Faith Formation program.